-Artec 3D scanners were used to create realistic 3D models of Brazilian National Football team players for an upcoming multimedia project produced by Globo Internacional, a mass media group of Latin America.
+Artec 3D scanners were used to create realistic 3D models of Brazilian National Football team players for an upcoming multimedia project produced by Globo Internacional, a mass media group in Latin America.
 The details of the project will be unveiled soon but we couldn’t wait to share some insight information.

-Scanning the players was a genuinely fun and fresh experience as all the athletes haven’t been exposed to 3D scanning before.
+Scanning the players was a genuinely fun and fresh experience as all the athletes hadn’t been exposed to 3D scanning before.
 They were quite hazy in the beginning, so we first scanned team assistants to prove the fact that the process is completely harmless.
 For instance, Hernanes kept his eyes closed to protect them from Eva’s powerful flash but soon discovered it is of no harm at all.

 We are looking forward to Globo’s project accomplishment to present a detailed fully-covered case study.
 Stay tuned for more information.